rescala-lang/REScala/README.md

 This is a scala 3 sbt project.
 To start, compile and publish the DSL plugin locally via `sbt publishPluginLocal`.
 This is a custom command invoking the `clean`, `compile`, `package` and `publishLocal` commands successively.
 Once this is done, you can import the sbt project in your editor of choice.

 Afterward, you can try compiling the given examples (via e.g. `sbt sourceExamples/clean sourceExamples/compile`) to test the plugin.
+The plugin will verbosely output logs of the definitions it is processing to the console.

 If you receive errors about the [LoRe](https://github.com/stg-tud/LoRe) dependency not being found, clone its repository and publish it locally (via `sbt publishLocal`), then resume above instructions.